VOCOM II Operation modes

 Find instructions to set up your VOCOM II device here.

-1. Wired operation mode/USB mode
+Wired operation mode

 Figure: Wired mode/USB mode of operation